Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Stochastic dual coordinate descent

 \section{Stochastic dual coordinate descent}

 In this section, we examine the stochastic dual coordinate descent (SDCD) method for solving the linearly constrained optimization problem \eqref{main-prob}.
-More precisely, we consider the probability space $(\Omega_k, \mathcal{F}_k, P_k)$ from which the sampling matrix $S_k$ is drawn at the $k$-th iteration, and the SDCD method updates with the following iterative strategy:
+As discussed in Section \ref{sec1}, at each iteration, we first draw a sampling matrix $ S_k $ from the probability space $(\Omega_k, \mathcal{F}_k, P_k)$.
+Then the iterate is updated with the following iteration strategy